theandrewliu/OverRated/docs/journals/andrew-liu.md

 Today, we created our sql server to get ready for fastAPI endpoints.

 ## May 31, 2022
-Today I added react capabilities in preparation to be able to create the front-end portion of the app
+Today I added react capabilities in preparation to be able to create the front-end portion of the app, we refactored the database to be more organized by splitting them into separate sql files.
+Also got the list all profile endpoint to post 200 but had to edit out the page functionality for it to work.
+Will revisit that tomorrow to try and implement it.